nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-09-10-presenting-aplication-lifecycle-management-precursor/index.md

 ---
+title: 'Presenting Aplication Lifecycle Management: Precursor'
+date: 2008-09-10
+author: MrHinsh
 id: "194"
-title: "Presenting Aplication Lifecycle Management: Precursor"
-date: "2008-09-10"
-tags:
-  - "aggreko"
-  - "tfs"
-  - "tools"
-  - "windows-mobile-6"
-coverImage: "metro-aggreko-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "presenting-aplication-lifecycle-management-precursor"
+slug: presenting-aplication-lifecycle-management-precursor
 aliases:
 - /blog/presenting-aplication-lifecycle-management-precursor
+tags:
+- aggreko
+- tfs
+- tools
+- windows-mobile-6
+coverImage: metro-aggreko-128-link-1-1.png

 ---

 I am doing a presentation this afternoon on Application Lifecycle Management (ALM).
 This is the first time that I have ever presented on this topic, and I found out that I was doing it on Friday!